FAQ: 24-Well Cell Invasion Assays

 Q: How does the stain in the colorimetric assay work?

-A: Our invasion assays use a staining solution that will fix and stain cell cells regardless if they are alive or dead.
+A: Our invasion assays use a staining solution that will fix and stain cells regardless if they are alive or dead.
 The stain will not be washed away with water but will instantly be dissolved in the kit extraction solution.
 The extraction solution is then read at 560nm in an ELISA reader.

 Q: Is the invasion chamber plate in a strip well format?